 The TRADFRI plug is a simple way to switch existing consumers such as lamps via your smart home system via Zigbee

 The consumer can be switched on and off.
-At the same time, the socket also acts as a signal amplifier (repeater) for all other Zigbee devices.
+At the same time, the socket also functions as a signal amplifier (repeater) for all other Zigbee devices.

-How to integrate the TRADFRI plug into your Node Red instance is described in the following article.
+How you integrate the TRADFRI connector into your Node Red instance is described in the following article.

 Before you start this article, you should have prepared a Raspberry Pi so that it can be reached via the network and controlled via SSH.
 Of course, zigbee2mqtt and Node Red should also be installed and configured.